ubeliciousgrace/CampusAware/README.md

 # Campus Aware

-> Out mission is to empower victims of sexual harassment or sexual assault to actively report their experiences anonymously through geotagged posts and pictures and contribute to a map visualization of sexual harassment available for all users.
+> Our mission is to empower victims of sexual harassment or sexual assault to actively report their experiences anonymously through geotagged posts and pictures and contribute to a map visualization of sexual harassment available for all users.

 Through these anonymous geo-tagged posts, users can not only help other users navigate their cities safely but also provide data for NPOs and police enforcement to take future meaningful action.
 Besides a social network between users, we will visualize the data real-time and ideally create an API (future feature) to serve as tools for NPOs/police enforcement/etc  to use.